shorepine/alles/README.md

 >>> alles.note_on(osc=0, note=50, vel=1.5)
 ```

-You can also compile [AMY](https://github.com/bwhitman/alles/tree/master/main/amy/README.md) locally and render audio within your Python terminal instead of remotely to your hardware synths.
-This is useful for composing and debugging (of course, just one synth engine at a time.)
+You can also compile [AMY](https://github.com/bwhitman/alles/tree/master/main/amy/README.md) locally and render audio within your Python terminal instead of over the network to your mesh synths.

 ```
 $ cd alles/main/amy
 $ python3 setup.py install
-$ python3 -m pip install sounddevice numpy
 $ python3

 >>> import amy, alles
 >>> amy.live() # this starts a real time audio playback thread, and redirects all commands to the local AMY instance
 >>> alles.drums() # plays locally
->>> amy.pause() # shuts down the local instance
 ```